mhmmdafeef/contactsapp/README.md

 1)Create a new PostgreSQL database.

-2)Execute the database scripts:
+2)Execute the database scripts

-3) Navigate to the contactsapp\contactsappbackend\src\main\resources\scripts.sql"l file.
+3)Navigate to the contactsapp\contactsappbackend\src\main\resources\scripts.sql"l file.

-4) Run the script in PostgreSQL to create the necessary tables.
+4)Run the script in PostgreSQL to create the necessary tables.

-5) Insert sample data
+5)Insert sample data

+6)Make Sure database properties are added correctly in application.properties of backend application

 3️⃣ Start the Backend